Privacy and Personal Information Protection at Council

 Access to Council Records

-From 1 July 2010, the old Freedom of Information Act 1989 has been replaced by new legislation, the Government Information (Public Access) Act (GIPAA).
-GIPAA aims to make more information available to all sectors of the community through open access information and promotes more open and transparent government.
+Freedom of Information Act 1989 has been replaced by the Government Information (Public Access) Act (GIPAA).
+GIPAA aims to ensure information is more available to all sectors of the community through open access information and promotes open and transparent government.

-The NSW Office of the Information Commissioner (OIC) is an independent body that has been established to promote public awareness and understanding of the new system, and provide advice, assistance and training to government agencies and the public.
+The NSW Office of the Information Commissioner (OIC) is an independent body established to promote public awareness and understanding, and provide advice, assistance and training to government agencies and the public.
 To assist the public and non-government organisations, the OIC has developed a range of tools and resources including frequently asked questions which can be found online at the OIC website.

 You are also welcome to contact the OIC directly: